Ron Perry (music executive): Songs Music Publishing (2004–2017)

-He worked on the Diamond selling "Starboy" and the 7× Platinum "I Feel It Coming" for The Weeknd and Daft Punk, a collaboration introduced by Perry.
+Perry introduced the Weeknd and Daft Punk, a collaboration that produced the Diamond-certified "Starboy" single, and the 7× Platinum "I Feel It Coming" release.

-Perry is credited as A&R on Lorde's second album Melodrama, which debuted at No. 1 on the Billboard Top 200 and received a Grammy nomination for Album of the Year at the 60th Annual Grammy Awards.
-This led to the company achieving 5% of the US publishing market share and was the #1 independent music publisher of its time.
+Perry is credited as A&R on Lorde's second album Melodrama, which debuted at number 1 on the Billboard 200 and received a Grammy Award nomination for Album of the Year at the 60th Annual Grammy Awards.

-In December 2017, SONGS was sold to Kobalt Music Publishing, as Perry moved to his role at Columbia Records.
+In December 2017, Songs was sold to Kobalt Music Publishing, after which Perry transitioned to his role at Columbia Records.